Local transportation and the Travel Card

-Please note that you must have a valid ticket (either single ticket or travel card) when you enter the vehicle, and it must be valid for the whole journey.
+Please note that you must have a valid ticket.
 There are ticket controls every now and then and travelling without a valid ticket or with a wrong kind of a ticket can cost you a penalty fare of €80.

 Facilities for cycling are very good in the Helsinki metropolitan area.
 During the summer season, there is a comprehensive system of city bikes (shared-use bicycles that can be borrowed for a fee by anyone) available in Helsinki and Espoo.
 If you want to buy an own bike, check the bike shops for cheap second hand bikes.
-A map of city cycle ways is available at the city tourist office.
 When cycling, remember to wear a helmet and have a light when it’s dark!

 Long distance travelling